Skip to content

 Prevents Cardiovascular Disease

 Hybrid training can also help prevent cardiovascular disease.
-According to a research study, HIIT combined with weightlifting resulted in lower blood pressure and heart rate, as well as improved cholesterol levels, compared to HIIT or weightlifting alone.
+According to a research study, HIIT combined with weightlifting resulted in lower blood pressure, heart rate, and improved cholesterol levels, compared to HIIT or weight lifting alone.
 The HIIT-weightlifting group significantly decreased their low-density lipoprotein (LDL) cholesterol levels.

 Nutrition for Hybrid Training